About VPNCodes – Why, Who, and How

 It never was and will never be.

-Using the VPN, masking, and protecting yourself by not revealing the true self of you to the internet world gain some equality and fairness.
+Using the VPN, masking, and protecting yourself by not revealing your true self to the internet world gain some equality and fairness.

-Do we really need them?
+Do we really need a VPN?
 Yes, I certainly think so.

 Who needs VPN